uqwhua/STEA/README.md

 ```

 ## You Want to Report Issues?
-We are willing to hear from you
-if you have any problem in running our code, or find inconsistency between your running results and what reported in the paper.
+We are willing to hear from you if you have any problem in running our code, or find inconsistency between your running results and those reported in our paper.

 ## Acknowledgement
 We used the source codes of [RREA](https://github.com/MaoXinn/RREA), [Dual-AMN](https://github.com/MaoXinn/Dual-AMN), [OpenEA](https://github.com/nju-websoft/OpenEA), and [GCN-Align](https://github.com/1049451037/GCN-Align).